awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 #### Building the Sample Code

 The GStreamer and JNI examples are NOT built by default.
-If you wish to build JNI you MUST add -DBUILD_JNI=TRUE and for GStreamer examples you MUST add -DBUILD_JNI=TRUE.
+If you wish to build JNI you MUST add -DBUILD_JNI=TRUE and for the GStreamer plugin and examples you MUST add -DBUILD_JNI=TRUE.
 To build both:

 ```
 cmake .. -DBUILD_GSTREAMER_PLUGIN=ON -DBUILD_JNI=TRUE